June 26, 1981, Warfield Theatre, San Francisco, CA

 June 26, 1981, Warfield Theatre, San Francisco, CA is a live album by the Jerry Garcia Band.
 As the name suggests, it was recorded on June 26, 1981, at the Warfield in San Francisco.
 It was released as a digital download on April 1, 2013.
 Released after the first and before the second volume of the Garcia Live series of albums, it is sometimes referred to as Garcia Live Volume 1.5.

+The album includes the complete second set from the concert.
+At this show, Phil Lesh substituted for the Garcia Band's usual bass player John Kahn.